mkanoor/installer_scripts/README.md

 - As part of the docker build you have to pass in the user and password for registering your container with Red Hat Subscription Manager
 - After the installation is configured the receptor would be running in the container.
 - When running the container we mount the local directory into the container, with the -v option, the path needs to be fully qualified.
+- When doing the docker build you can pass RHSM_URL to point to a QA/CI subscription manager

 **docker login https://registry.redhat.io**

 **docker build --build-arg USERNAME=user --build-arg  PASSWORD=password --tag receptor_installer .**
+or
+**docker build --build-arg RHSM_URL=rhsm_qa_url --build-arg USERNAME=user --build-arg  PASSWORD=password --tag receptor_installer .**

 **docker run -it  -v <<your_current_dir>>/sample_playbooks/container:/playbooks receptor_installer**